 Some stolen or missing iPhone will have the original owner’s number shown on the activation screen.
 It may be worthwhile to contact the owner and have it returned.
 You never know how thankful he or she might be.

 Calling a carrier is also possible to track down the original owner.
-They may need the 15-digit IMEI of the device.
+They will need the 15-digit IMEI of the device.

 Once you get the full email address, then refer to point #10.

 Make a YouTube video of smashing it to pieces

 Shooting a YouTube video of smashing the phone can make someone really famous.

 Checkout on YouTube to get some inspiration.
 A lot of people are doing it already.